What are the different types of car excess?

 Standard excess is the amount you have to pay when you make a claim on your car insurance (when applicable).
 This is standard across all AAMI policies, unless otherwise stated in your PDS.

 Commonly known as ‘voluntary excess’, this allows you to pay a higher amount at the time of a claim, in exchange for cheaper premium costs throughout your period of insurance.
 That means you’ll pay less overall if you don’t have any accidents, but you’ll pay more upfront if you do get into a scrape.
 You can choose how much excess you want to pay when you’re getting a quote, or renewing your policy.
 If you choose a higher excess, you’ll usually pay a lower premium – and vice versa.

 Age/inexperienced driver excess

 Usually, if a driver is under 25 years old you will need to pay an age excess (this includes a learner driver).
 If the driver is 25 years or over and has had their licence for less than 2 years, you can expect to pay some sort of age/inexperienced driver excess.
 The age or inexperienced excess are in addition to the standard excess and any other excess that applies.
 On top of that, if they’re not listed on your policy, you could attract an even higher excess if they’re driving when an accident occurs.

 So that means that even if your sister is just visiting from interstate for a week and borrowing your car a couple of times, it may be better to add her to your policy.
-It’s easy to do through your AAMI log in or the Suncorp App, and considering how much money it could save you, it’s worth the bit of effort.
+It’s easy to do through your AAMI log in or the AAMI App, and considering how much money it could save you, it’s worth the bit of effort.